mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
 1. **The Sleeping Location:** Rests in caverns directly beneath the Royal Palace of Kaer Thandros.
 The heat from his presence warms the palace's lower levels.
-2. **The Artifact Fragment:** His hoard contains a piece of the World-Splitter, the artifact that caused the Worldrend.
+2. **The Artifact Fragment:** His hoard contains a piece of an ancient artifact that may have caused the Worldrend.
 He's been dreaming of the other pieces' locations.
 3. **The True Bargain:** The deal with Thandris V wasn't just for peace—it was for the king's bloodline.
 When it comes due, every Thandris will feel the call.
 4. **The Dream Network:** While sleeping, he's been psychically influencing certain individuals, preparing agents for his awakening.
 5. **The Reunification Plan:** Doesn't want to destroy civilization—wants to reunite Thaldros and Aethoria, with himself as god-emperor of the restored world.